gob77/soniaDB-react/README.md

 ## To Do.

--   [ ] Sync firebase to google spreadsheets;
+-   [ ] Sync firebase to google spreadsheets.
--   [ ] Make it available as an app in Android OS
+-   [ ] Make it available as an app in Android OS.
+-   [ ] Add styles.

 ## To Fix.